ZaccWu/ZaccWu.github.io/_posts/2020-01-30-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

 ### 2.1 Label Encoding

-In this part we need to convert the categorial features to integers, so we use the **LabelEncoder** in sklearn.
+In this part we need to convert the categorial features to integers.
+By using the **LabelEncoder** in sklearn it will be easier to achieve the goal.

 ```python
 # label encoding